Focus: This is a Problem-Based Learning unit in which students build to a capstone lesson and a presentation to the public.

-In this unit students focus on the renewable and nonrenewable resources.
-They will study how people use these resources for energy.
-In addition they will examine the engineering design behind new technologies that protect the environment.
+In this unit, students focus on renewable and nonrenewable resources.
+They study how people use resources for energy.
+In addition, they examine the engineering design behind new technologies that protect the environment.

 The energy we use is derived ultimately from Earth’s natural resources, which can be classified as either nonrenewable or renewable.